llcleandro/API-purgomalum-automation/README.md

-# Flow for Tests API Purgomalum
+# Peformance Tests using API Rest PurgoMalum

-This Tests use the BDD framework is based in Ruby + Cucumber + HTTParty.
+This sample use JMeter.

 ## Dependencies